leoncepromus/simple_shell/README.md

-Simple Shell Project - ALX - Sodtware Engineering
+Simple Shell Project - ALX - Software Engineering

 This repository contains a UNIX command line interpreter, a simple shell, developed in C as part of a project to meet various requirements and milestones.